 Introduction

 That ache of being hurt is one of the most human experiences we share.
-It’s more than a passing sadness; it can feel like a deep internal wound that colors how we see ourselves and others.
+It’s more than a passing sadness; it can feel like a deep internal wound that changes how you see yourself and others.
 This article offers clear, practical steps to understand your pain, restore emotional safety, and move toward lasting healing.

 That feeling of being hurt—it's a universal human experience, isn’t it?
 It’s not just a passing wave of sadness.
-It’s a deep, internal ache, a sense of being emotionally wounded by what someone said or did.
+It’s a deep internal ache, the sense of being emotionally wounded by what someone said or did.
 It often brings a messy mix of disappointment, betrayal, and rejection, making it one of the most powerful and painful things we go through.

 Understanding Why We Get Hurt and Why It Stays